 The probable reactivity of the materials involved in fabrication

-The features of the design that may modify that reactivity
+The features of the design that can modify that reactivity

 Figure 13-1 shows the types of corrosion that have been identified as most relevant to space applications.
 The following sections briefly describe the various types of corrosion and some recommendations are given for overcoming corrosion problems.